 Fairfax County's Stormwater Control program is currently undergoing a transformation where all activities are addressed on a comprehensive watershed basis.
-Beginning in FY 2006, the Board of Supervisors dedicated the approximate value of one penny from the County's Real Estate tax to support the growing needs and regulatory requirements in the stormwater program.
-This program consists of: Regulatory Compliance, Dam Safety, Infrastructure Reinvestment, Project Implementation and Watershed Planning.
+The program consists of: Regulatory Compliance, Dam Safety, Infrastructure Reinvestment, Project Implementation, Watershed Planning and Operations Support.
 The long-range goal or mission for the stormwater program is dictated by the County's need to preserve and restore the natural environment and water resources, while being in full compliance with all applicable federal and state laws and mandates.
-Many of the requirements are derived from the State's Chesapeake Bay Initiatives, Clean Water Act requirements and County ordinance and policies such as the Water Supply Protection Overlay District.
+Many of the requirements are derived from the State's Chesapeake Bay Initiatives, Clean Water Act requirements and County ordinance and policies, such as the Water Supply Protection Overlay District.
 In order to comprehensively address program requirements and strategies for restoring water quality on a holistic basis, updated watershed management plans are under development.